-I can only describe the cruise on board the Icebreaker Sampo as one of the most unique experiences of my lifetime!
-We got to set sail on an icebreaker, see it smash through the frozen sea with its brute force.
-And if that wasn’t enough, we also jumped into the frozen sea!
+The Icebreaker Sampo in Kemi, Finland can only be described as one of the most unique experiences of my lifetime!
+We got to set sail on an icebreaker and see it smash through the frozen sea with its brute force.
+And if that wasn’t enough, we also jumped into the freezing waters!

 Now that doesn’t sound like an ordinary cruise, does it?

 However, in 1987 the town of Kemi bought Sampo from the National Board of Navigation.
-And in 1988, Sampo began its new career in tourism.
+In 1988, Sampo began its new career in tourism.
 Today, Sampo operates to carry tourists from Kemi.
 It is probably the only icebreaker for tourists!

 Our Experience On Icebreaker Sampo